jddev273/streamed-chatgpt-api/README.md

 ChatGPT is an advanced AI language model developed by OpenAI.
 This module enables you to interact with the ChatGPT API, allowing you to send messages and receive AI-generated responses in real-time.
 The OpenAI API provides access to various models, including the gpt-3.5-turbo model, which is used by default in this module.

+## Usage Example

+A simple node web app showing usage of the module with streamed chat can be found here: [Streamed ChatGPT API Usage Example](https://github.com/jddev273/streamed-chatgpt-api)

 ## Installation

 Install using npm: